Thursday, August 25, 2022

 could even Charlie Parker

-transcribe any dove’s burden
+transcribe a bird’s burden

-into these charts
+into scribbled charts

 of “Ornithology”?

-Even if in later takes
+Even if in other takes

-Yardbird leaves
+Yardbird never leaves

 his wife and infant son